AentonWeber/poe2-font-size-changer/README.md

 # poe2-font-size-changer
-script to incresse or decresse the font size from loot drop
+script to incresse or decrease the font size from loot drop